All Episodes

 I think 8% is just the beginning.

-Well, I mean, John, I personally say that I I'd be happy with more.
+Well, I mean, Sean, I personally say that I'd be happy with more.

 I mean, sometimes people talk about going back to the fiscal year of 2022.

-I gotta say, I don't think that we're exactly living in austere times right before the pandemic in fiscal year 2019.
+I got to say, I don't think that we're exactly living in austere times right before the pandemic in fiscal year 2019.

-Now, of course, I'm just one guy, but that's that's my position on it.
+Now, of course, I'm just one guy, but that's my position.

-I opposed the debt ceiling deal earlier this year that set those limits in those small part because I was very worried about what it would do for our defense budget um i if we didn't have full year funding.
+I opposed the debt ceiling deal earlier this year that set those limits in those small parts because I was very worried about what it would do for our defense budget if we didn't have full-year funding.

-We need every Republican senator to make that bring that message to Mitch McConnell and make it loud and make it clear.
+We need every Republican senator to bring that message to Mitch McConnell and make it loud and make it clear.

 I really do.